FoleyLab/wptherml_v1.0.0/README.md

    * Identify Perfectly Absorbing modes
    * Rendering of color of a multi-layer at cool temperatures and at elevated temperatures

+## Input Keyword List
-The calculations of the quantities above are facilitated by a class called $multilayer$.
+The calculations of the quantities above are facilitated by a class called "multilayer".
 The multilayer class parses a dictionary for key structural data like the material and thicknesses that comprise the multi-layer structure being modeled, the types of applications one wants to consider the multi-layer structure for.
 The following is the complete list of dictionary keys the multilayer class will recognize, along with the data the user can supply in association with each key: